myay/LTA-BNN/README.md

 # LTA-BNN
 The framework for evaluating the LTA-based execution of BNNs, used in the paper with the title "Global by Local Thresholding in Binarized Neural Networksfor Efficient Crossbar Accelerator Design".
+Note that in the code, "LTA" and "TLU" are used synonymously.

 Tested setups:
 - Python 3.10.6 (pip + venv), PyTorch 1.13.1, GeForce RTX 3060 Ti 8GB (Driver Version: 525.60.13, CUDA Version: 12.0), Ubuntu 22.04.1